openpnp/openpnp/GcodeDriver.md

 Work on this feature is being done in #106: https://github.com/openpnp/openpnp/issues/106

 # Examples
-Please see [[GcodeDriver Example Configurations]] for some community contributed example configurations.
+Please see [[GcodeDriver: Example Configurations]] for some community contributed example configurations.
 If you find one that matches your controller you can use it as a starting point for your own system.

 # Configuration
 ## Variable Substitution